minoda-lab/universc/CONTRIBUTING.md

 we can maximize the probability that we can successfully merge in your code.

-The goal of this guide is to help you get up and contributing to universc as quickly as possible.
+The goal of this guide is to help you get up and contributing to UniverSC as quickly as possible.
 The guide is divided into two main pieces:

   1. Filing a bug report or feature request in an issue.

   2. Suggesting a change via a pull request.

-Please note that universc is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that UniverSC is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,  you agree to abide by its terms.

 ## Issues